yannickstruyf3/nutanix-karbon-engine-driver/README.md

 **Note**: This is NOT a Nutanix supported plugin.

-**Note**: The Karbon API's (2.0) used in this version are NOT supported.
+**Note**: The plugin works for both Karbon 2.0 and Karbon 2.1.

 This document will describe how to use the Rancher Kontainer Engine Karbon Driver.
-This custom driver has been written for Nutanix Karbon 2.0 (version for 2.1 will follow).
+This custom driver has been written for Nutanix Karbon 2.0 and 2.1.
 This driver will add Nutanix Karbon as a hosted Kubernetes provider to your Rancher instance.

 The UI plugin code can be found here: